jonnylangefeld/jonnylangefeld.com/_posts/2019-07-01-how-to-add-a-read-more-button-that-doesnt-suck-to-your-jekyll-blog.md

 ---
 layout: post
-title:  "How to add a Read More Button to Your Jekyll Blog That Doesn't Suck"
+title:  "How to add a Read More Button That Doesn't Suck to Your Jekyll Blog"
 categories: []
 tags:
 - blog